8 Types of Term Life Insurance

 Convertible Term Life Insurance

-Most convertible term policies permit conversion within the first 10 to 15 years of the term, and some insurers require conversion before age 65 or 70.
+Most convertible term policies allow conversion within the first 10 to 15 years of the term, and some insurers require conversion before age 65 or 70.
 The conversion privilege is typically included in the base policy, not as a paid rider.

 Renewable Term Life Insurance